devender9695/social-media_api/README.md

 comment: Comment content

 ## Packages Used
-Express: Fast, unopinionated, minimalist web framework for Node.js.
+## Express: Fast, unopinionated, minimalist web framework for Node.js.
-Mongoose: MongoDB object modeling tool designed to work in an asynchronous environment.
+## Mongoose: MongoDB object modeling tool designed to work in an asynchronous environment.
-bcrypt: Library to hash passwords.
+## bcrypt: Library to hash passwords.
+## jsonwebtoken: JSON Web Token implementation for Node.js.
+This package is used for authentication and authorization purposes in the API.
-dotenv: Loads environment variables from a .env file into process.env.
+## dotenv: Loads environment variables from a .env file into process.env.